 - d.
-Legal, Finance, IT, Human Resources, Property, Sustainability Team, Insurance and other professional advice appropriate to the individual procurement exercise will be obtained. - e.
-The tender and procurement processes are as accessible as possible to SME/VCSE suppliers. - f.
-The contract value of all goods, services and works, for the purposes of determining the correct threshold, is an aggregation of the whole life value from award and includes implementation prior to live service and extends to contract end, not just annual, including any optional extensions and including VAT (where applicable).
-Consideration should also be given to costs related to, but not limited to, delivery, licensing, implementation, upgrades, maintenance, parts, recycling, staffing costs, decommissioning and disposals. - g.
-In the case of a works concession contract or a services concession contract, the value shall be calculated on the basis of the total net turnover (where turnover is defined as equivalent to revenue or sales (net of discounts and sales taxes) i.e. total money in (not net of expenditure)) of the concessionaire generated over the duration of the contract, as estimated by the Council, in consideration for the works and services that are the object of the concession. - h.
-No goods will be delivered, nor services or works begun without a proper contractual commitment and/or purchase order being in place. - i.
-All contracts must have a clearly defined duration, including extensions where required, provision(s) for modifications and termination and must not have a provision to automatically renew. - j.
-Industry and/or Council standard contracts/terms/conditions must be used wherever possible as approved by Legal Services. - k.
-Where bespoke advice or drafting of contracts is required, the MO must approve the document prior to tendering or obtaining quotes and in any event before any contract is executed and any terms and conditions must not be held against the best interests of the Council. - I. The general principle is that unlimited liability is not permitted because it is disproportionate, can have the effect of deterring bidders, raising prices due to the inclusion of large risk premiums and it runs contrary to government policy on growth and supporting business. - m.
-All tender processes over £30,000 are to be undertaken using the Councils etendering system unless other than agreed by the Head of Procurement (e.g., for a collaborative procurement where BCP Council is not the lead, or a Framework requires otherwise). - n.
-When appointing interim staff or consultancy services (contract of employment or contract for service) refer also to the Corporate Schedule of Financial Delegations in Appendix 1 (EX9, 10 & 11). - o.
-The Procurement & Contracts Board has oversight over all planned spend decisions across the entire Council and has the authority to require any Officer to attend a meeting and provide information and/or explanation as required by the Board.
+Legal, Finance, IT, Human Resources, Property, Climate Team, Insurance and other professional advice appropriate to the individual procurement exercise will be obtained. - e.
+Managers will work with Finance and Procurement to understand their spend and, where relevant, work to migrate spend from spot-purchasing (normally reserved for urgent needs, one-time purchases, or when the market conditions dictate) to buying against a compliantly procured contract with suppliers on pre-negotiated terms and conditions. - f.
+Ensure that contract opportunities are as accessible as possible to all entity types, including Small Medium Enterprise (SME) / Voluntary Community & Social Enterprise (VCSE) suppliers. - g.
+Estimation of contract value of goods, services and works, for the purposes of determining the applicable threshold, is an aggregation of the whole life value from award and includes implementation prior to live service and extends to contract termination, not just annual, including any optional extensions and including VAT (where applicable).
+Consideration should also be given to costs related to, but not limited to, delivery, licensing, implementation, upgrades, maintenance, parts, recycling, staffing costs, decommissioning and disposals. - h.
+The estimated value of a concession is calculated based on the total turnover of the concessionaire generated over the duration of the contract, net of VAT, as estimated by the contracting authority, in consideration for the works and services that are the object of the concession as well as for the supplies required for such works and services.
+Turnover is defined as equivalent to revenue or sales (net of discounts and sales taxes) i.e. total money in (not net of expenditure). - i.
+No goods will be delivered, nor services or works begun without a proper contractual commitment and/or purchase order being in place. - j.
+All contracts must have a clearly defined duration, including extensions where required, provision(s) for modifications and termination and must not have a provision to automatically renew. - k.
+Industry and/or Council standard contracts/terms/conditions must be used wherever possible as approved by Legal Services. - I. Where bespoke advice or drafting of contracts is required, the MO must approve the document prior to tendering or obtaining quotes and in any event before any contract is executed and any terms and conditions must not be held against the best interests of the Council. - m.
+The general principle is that unlimited liability is not permitted because it is disproportionate, can have the effect of deterring bidders, raising prices due to the inclusion of large risk premiums and it runs contrary to government policy on growth and supporting business. - n.
+All tender processes over £30,000 will be undertaken using the Council's procurement system unless otherwise agreed by the Head of Procurement (e.g., for a collaborative procurement where BCP Council is not the lead, or a Framework requires otherwise). - When appointing interim staff or consultancy services (contract of employment or contract for service) refer also to the Corporate Schedule of Financial Delegations in Appendix 1 (EX9, 10 & 11). - p.
+The Procurement & Contracts Board has oversight over all planned spend decisions across the entire Council and has the authority to require any Manager to attend a meeting and provide information and/or explanation as required by the Board.